PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 operator scan and keeps the index coherent during multiple repairs.
 The focused suite now passes 73 tests, including one-index and zero-index fast-path checks.

+Feature-last region propagation no longer rescans the complete operator list until a fixed point. `_collect_feature_last_sequence_tensor_names()` constructs one `ModelIRGraphIndex` for its existing seed discovery and passes it to the Torch-free layout-validation module.
+A deterministic tensor worklist visits only indexed producer/consumer edges, applies the same bidirectional passthrough rules, and retains standard channel-layout Transposes and factorized rank-three Reshapes as propagation barriers.
+The monotonic result is the same fixed point without graph-size-times-region-depth scanning.
+Focused bidirectional closure and Transpose-barrier cases bring the suite to 75 passing tests; no model conversion or inference was run.

 ## `fb-refactor4` rank-four bounded-family checkpoint

 The first sixteen bounded families of the rank-four generic NHWC